Part 2 of our two-part series: Consoles vs Office Furniture.

 Modular electrics have become a necessity in control rooms.
 For decades, office furniture has had a type of modular electrical system -- BUT these systems are once again office based in that they only have a single circuit.

 Control rooms, on the other hand, considering the amount and type of equipment and the need for no failure have a tremendous draw on power.
-Often a single console will require up to and sometimes more than 3 circuits, and always involving both uninterrupted power and utility power.
+Often a single console will require up to and sometimes more than 3 circuits, always involving both uninterrupted power and utility power.

 Ease of Maintenance